AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

    V2 : R2 := [1, 2]; -- also prints Default Default

 This means that units compiled with the new version of Ada will have a specific backward incompatible change.
-This could be identified statically by migration tools.
+Specifically, record initialized with an aggregate used to bypass default initialization, they would not anymore.
+From a functional standpoint, this would result in more code as well as different behavior if the default initialization has side effects.
+This can be fixed by offering constructors with the right parameters.
+These issues could be identified statically by migration tools.

-In terms of syntax, in the presence of an implicit or explicit default constructors, aggregates can be written as usual.
-The default constructor will be called implicitly before modification of the values by the aggregate.
+In terms of syntax, in the presence of an implicit or explicit parameterless constructors, aggregates can be written as usual.
+The parameterless constructor will be called implicitly before modification of the values by the aggregate.
-If a non-default constructor needs to be called, the delta aggregate syntax can be used.
+If a non-parameterless constructor needs to be called, the delta aggregate syntax can be used.
 For example:

 .. code-block:: ada